tcrean15/OOP_Assignment_Java/README.md

 		- It then implements the searchFile method to check for the search term and using a flag it will let user know if no term was found.

 ------------------------------------------------------------------------------------------------------------------
-If I had more time
+If I had more time I would add mutiple features to the program.
+One feature I would add is that when the user presses the enter button on a keyboard it will then activate the search button.
+Another feature I would add would be to implement a count feature for how many times the search term appears in each file.